JNYH/ecg_vbeat/README.md

 # ecg_vbeat
 ECG Image Processing challenge

-A health tech company game me a challenge:
+A health tech company gave me a challenge:

 Given a collection of ECG strip images, find the location of V-beat in each image.